Mixbo-zz/FaST2704/README.md

 wan
 ```

-Let's explore the firmware for more info!
+### Let's explore the firmware for more info!

-Unfortunately, the F@ST2704R firmware is not available to download, but the F@ST2704 is.
+Unfortunately, the F@ST2704R firmware is not available to download, but [the F@ST2704 is](http://support.sagemcom.com/site/mo/broadband-access-9/sagemcom-f-st-2704-etisalat-1035/driver).
 It can't be THAT different eh?
 wget this stuff, and binwalk the shit out of it!
 Not so surprisingly, the binairies we want exist in the /bin folder, the shell we're provided just can't get to it.
+We must break the jail.

+### Breaking the jail

-But we have access to ping...
+We have access to ping...

  ```
- > ping -c 1 127.0.0.1
+ > *ping -c 1 127.0.0.1*
 PING 127.0.0.1 (127.0.0.1): 56 data bytes
 64 bytes from 127.0.0.1: seq=0 ttl=64 time=0.866 ms